crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 - Allow users to click on entities in the text and flag them as specific fields (e.g. "victim") withough having to type into the text boxes.
 - Anything with drag and drop.
 People love to drag and drop.
 - Alchemy does a good job, but misses some important things like dates and times.
 Try some other tools to detect this, or write your own!

+This assignment is due <b>Wednesday, October 22</b>.
+You can work in pairs, but you must declare the fact that you are working together when you turn your assignment.
+Remember to turn submit your questionnaire before the deadline.
+You can turn in your data and screenshots using turnin:

+	<pre><code>$ turnin -c nets213 -p crowdie -v *</code></pre>

 ####Very useful hints